seanbao/mnemonas/docs/security.en.md

 ## Web UI Authentication

 Web UI authentication is enabled by default.
-On first startup with no user data, MnemoNAS creates an administrator account and writes the initial password to:
+On first startup with no user data, MnemoNAS creates an administrator account and writes the initial password to `initial-password.txt` next to `auth.users_file`.
+The default path is:

 ```text
 <storage.root>/.mnemonas/initial-password.txt